-From the time he came back to the band up until the release of Californication in 1999, John acquired a good amount of new guitars.
-Among them was a 1954 Fender Stratocaster – the only maple neck Strat that John would ever use.
+From the time John rejoined the band until the release of Californication in 1999, he acquired a significant number of new guitars.
+Among them was a 1954 Fender Stratocaster—the only maple neck Strat that John would ever use.

 Specs

-The guitar is finished in two-tone sunburst and features a one-piece maple neck.
-When John bought it sometime in 1998/1999 apparently the pickups were already replaced with the Seymour Duncan SSL-1s – the same ones John would later install in his main 1962 Stratocaster (or so he thought – more about this on the ’62 Strat page.).
+This Stratocaster features a two-tone sunburst finish and a one-piece maple neck.
+When John bought it around 1998 or 1999, the pickups had already been replaced with Seymour Duncan SSL-1s—the same pickups John thought were in his main 1962 Stratocaster (more details about this on the ’62 Strat page).

 I had my ’62, which has the original pickups, and then I had the [’54] with the Duncans, and the sound was very similar.
 The differences had more to do with the guitars than the pickups.
 Eventually, I had to get Duncans in the ’62, as well.